AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

    You can also launch the controller `manually <http://docs.aviatrix.com/StartUpGuides/aws_manual_startup_guide.html>`__.
 ..

  3.1.
-Download the `aviatrix-aws-quickstart.json <https://raw.githubusercontent.com/AviatrixSystems/AWSQuickStart/master/aviatrix-aws-quickstart.json>`_ file and save it locally.
+If you selected BYOL, download the `aviatrix-aws-quickstart.json <https://raw.githubusercontent.com/AviatrixSystems/AWSQuickStart/master/aviatrix-aws-quickstart.json>`_ file and save it locally.
 Check out our `instructions on GitHub. <https://github.com/AviatrixSystems/AWSQuickStart#aviatrix---aws-quickstart-script-for-cloudformation>`_

- 3.2.
+ 3.2  If you selected Private Offer or Aviatrix Inter-Region VPC Peering 5 Tunnel, the CloudFormation template is different and is located `on Github <https://github.com/AviatrixSystems/AWSMarketplace-5tunnel-CF>`_

+ 3.3.
 In the AWS console, change to the region where you would like to install the Aviatrix Controller.

- 3.3.
+ 3.4.
 Once in the correct region, go to the `CloudFormation <https://console.aws.amazon.com/cloudformation/home>`_ service.

- 3.4.
+ 3.5.
 Click `Create new stack` or `Create Stack`

    |imageCFCreate|

- 3.5.
+ 3.6.
 Select `Upload a template to Amazon S3` and `Browse ...` to find the `aviatrix-aws-quickstart.json` downloaded in step 1.

    |imageCFSelectTemplate|

- 3.6.
+ 3.7.
 Click `Next`

- 3.7.
+ 3.8.
 Populate the Stack name and select a VPC, subnet, and a keypair.

    |imageCFSpecifyDetails|